 To switch from some MS medicines, your doctor may advise you to wait for a certain time to ensure that most of the previous medicine has left your body.

-If your condition allows, your doctor may talk to you about receiving injections outside a clinic (e.g. at home).
+If your condition allows, your doctor may discuss with you the option of receiving injections outside a clinic (e.g. at home).
+These injections can be administered by a healthcare professional, by yourself or a caregiver, provided you meet certain criteria.
+You will still need to attend the clinic or hospital for appointments including those for regular blood tests and MRI scans.

+If your doctor decides that you are suitable for self-administration (or administration by your caregiver), a healthcare professional will supervise you for the administration of the first two doses (2 injections each).

+Your healthcare professional will give you or your caregiver detailed instructions and will show you how to prepare and inject the medicine before using the syringes the first time.

+If your doctor decides that you are suitable for administration by yourself or a caregiver, make sure you read the patient alert card to review the list of PML symptoms and you review the Pre-Administration Checklist before each dose.
+If any symptoms appear or worsen, do not administer the dose and contact your doctor immediately.

 For adults the recommended dose is 300 mg, given once every 4 weeks.

-Each dose is given as two injections under the skin, in your thigh, stomach or back of your arm.
+Each dose is given as two injections under the skin, in your thigh, abdomen (at least 6 centimetres away from the belly button) or back of your arm (the latter only in case of injection by a healthcare professional or a caregiver).
 This takes up to 30 minutes.

-Information for medical or healthcare professionals on how to prepare and inject the medicine is provided at the end of this leaflet.
+Information on how to prepare and inject the medicine is provided at the end of this leaflet.

 If you stop using Tysabri

 Regular dosing with this medicine is important, especially in the first few months of treatment.
 It is important to continue with your medicine for as long as you and your doctor decide that it is helping you.
-Patients who received one or two doses of Tysabri, and then had a gap in treatment of three months or more, were more likely to have an allergic reaction when restarting treatment.
+Do not stop using your medicine without your doctor’s advice.
+Patients who received one or two doses of Tysabri, and then had a gap in treatment of 3 months or more, were more likely to have an allergic reaction when restarting treatment.

 Checking for allergic reactions

 A few patients have had an allergic reaction to this medicine.
 Your doctor may check for allergic reactions during the injections and for 1 hour afterwards.
+In case of self-administration or administration by a caregiver, if you experience an allergic reaction stop the injection and seek medical attention immediately.
 See also section 4, Possible side effects.

 If you miss your dose of Tysabri

 If you miss your usual dose of Tysabri, arrange with your doctor to receive it as soon as you can.
 You can then continue to receive your dose of Tysabri every 4 weeks.

+Two syringes need to be administered to give the full dose.
+It is important that both syringes are administered and that you have them at the prescribed dosing schedule.
+If you or your caregiver are administering the injections and you have missed a dose or you have injected only one syringe, contact your doctor as soon as possible for advice.

 Will Tysabri always work?